 Mr Farnham joined Turquoise Global Holdings Ltd (LESG) in 2007 as chief operating officer and became chief executive officer in 2010.
 He was instrumental in the market launch of Turquoise, working with Cinnober Technology on the initial implementation of the platform.
 In 2011 he led the platform expansion into derivatives.
 Prior to Turquoise, Mr Farnham worked as an executive director of operations at Morgan Stanley for 13 years.
 In 2013 he was appointed as the Chief Operating Officer of LME Clear, overseeing the building and eventually the day to day running of LME Clear.
 In January 2016 he was appointed as LME Clear’s Chief Executive.

-Mr Strimer, a Swiss citizen, is Head of Operations at Bank Notenstein AG, a leading Swiss Private Bank.
-Before joining in 2011, Mr Strimer was Global Head of Operations at Bank J. Safra Sarasin.
-Before that he was CEO of SIX x-clear (a bank under Swiss law and recognised overseas clearing house (ROCH) in the United Kingdom) belonging to SIX Group.
-Besides his position as CEO he was also a member of the Executive Board and in charge of risk management within the Securities Services Division of SIX Group.
+Mr Strimer, a Swiss citizen, is Head of Securities and Tax at ARIZON Sourcing AG, a retail banking platform provider based in Switzerland.
+Before joining in 2011, Mr Strimer was Head of Operations at Bank Notenstein AG.
+Before that he was Global Head of Operations at Bank J. Safra Sarasin and CEO of SIX x-clear (a bank under Swiss law and recognised overseas clearing house (ROCH) in the United Kingdom) belonging to SIX Group.
 As CEO of SIX x-clear he expanded the clearing services from SIX Swiss Exchange to also cover the London Stock Exchange and most of the multilateral trading facilities (MTFs) in Europe, covering various products.
-His career started in 1991 in a Swiss Bank where he gained international banking experience as well as during a four-year stay abroad.
-In 1994, he joined former INTERSETTLE which eventually became part of the SIX Group.
-During this time he was in senior positions at SIX Securities Services, CSD and Global Custodian.

 Mrs Humphery is an investment banking professional with over 30 years’ experience.
 She is currently working as an independent consultant providing strategic advisory services on European market infrastructure and financial services business, operations and administration.